mvrahden/go-enumer/README.md

   - Function `<Type>Values()`: returns a slice with all the numeric values of the enum, ignoring any alternative values.
   - Function `<Type>Strings()`: returns a slice with all the string representations of the enum.
   - Method `IsValid()`: returns true if the current value is a value of the defined enum set.
+  - Method `Validate()`: returns a wrapped error `ErrNoValidEnum` if the current value is not a valid value of the defined enum set.
+    It is being used upon serialization and deserialization, allowing for detecting enum errors via `errors.Is(err, ErrNoValidEnum)`.

 - The flag `serializers` in addition with any of the following values, additional methods for serialization are added.
   Valid values are: